-Immigrate to Canada as an Oil and Gas Rig Drilling Worker
+Immigration Routes to Canada For Oil and Gas Rig Drilling Workers

-As with anything in life, following a step by step tried and tested process is typically the best way to get things done.
+As with anything, following a step-by-step tried and tested process is typically the best way to get things done.
 By following these four steps, it can uncomplicate the whole immigration process.

 1. Choose a province or territory

 Oil and gas rigs are mostly operated in North Western Canada.
-Alberta, Saskatchewan, British Columbia and Newfoundland & Labrador are the provinces that lead the way in oil and gas extraction.
-Once you know where you want to work, you can go about securing a job offer and possibly applying for a Provincial Nomination.
+Alberta, Saskatchewan, British Columbia, and Newfoundland & Labrador are the provinces that lead the way in oil and gas extraction.
+Once you know where you want to work, you can secure a job offer and possibly apply for a Provincial Nomination.

 2. Confirm your eligibility

-In order to immigrate to Canada, you must be admissible to Canada.
+To immigrate to Canada, you must be admissible.
 Confirming your eligibility will also require you to provide important information that will be used to determine the next step.